PeeperLab/CopywriteR/README.md

 For more details see R-package manual.
 Alternatively, one of the following commands can be used to show help files for the corresponding function:

-    > ?preENCODER
+    > ?preCopywriteR
-    > ?ENCODER
+    > ?CopywriteR
     > ?plotCNA

 ## Troubleshooting

-There are a number of requirements for your ENCODER analysis to run successfully.
+There are a number of requirements for your CopywriteR analysis to run successfully.
 These are discussed below.

 ### Chromosome names

-ENCODER by default assumes that the chromosome names in .bam files are "1", "2", ...
+CopywriteR by default assumes that the chromosome names in .bam files are "1", "2", ...
 "X", and "Y".
-These chromosome names are incorporated in the bin, mapability, GC-content, blacklist and capture regions .bed files by preENCODER.
+These chromosome names are incorporated in the bin, mapability, GC-content, blacklist and capture regions .bed files by preCopywriteR.
-ENCODER can also be applied to .bam files with different chromosome names.
+CopywriteR can also be applied to .bam files with different chromosome names.
 In this case, the supporting .bed files need to have the same chromosome notation.
 In case of non-matching chromosome notations, an error message will be displayed and the analysis will be aborted.
 Non-matching chromosome names between .bam and supporting .bed files can be matched by changing the supporting .bed files, for instance in UNIX using awk as follows: